Five Famous Queens on the Small Screen

 Elisabeth of Austria, known better by her nickname ‘Sisi,’ married into the Austrian royal family in 1854 when she was just 16.
 A shy, quiet girl, she did not adjust well to life at court – which earned her a good many enemies in the Viennese aristocracy.
 A progressive idealist and pacifist, Sisi would eventually help bring about the rise of the Austro-Hungarian Empire.

 Sisi: Austrian Empress follows the early days of Sisi’s life, from her betrothal and marriage to Franz Joseph I of Austria to her struggles within the Viennese court.
-You can stream seasons 1 and 2 on the Cascade PBS app, and don’t miss the broadcast premiere on Saturday, August 17 at 10:30 PM.
+You can stream seasons 1 and 2 on the Cascade PBS app.

 A young woman wears a golden gown and crown, in front of golden damask curtains.